Skip to main content

 How Winter Changes Construction Hazards

-Cold weather doesn't just make work uncomfortable; it fundamentally changes the risk profile of construction activities:
+Cold weather doesn't just make work uncomfortable; it fundamentally changes the risk profile of construction activities.
+And these changes can turn a routine scaffold inspection into a $1.2 million spinal injury case when ice isn't properly cleared.

 Ice and Snow Hazards: